 Keto Chow is tailored for the keto diet.
 It offers the benefits of very low carbohydrate content and is suitable for those looking to manage their carb intake, achieve ketosis, and reduce hunger.

 Some people, including myself, have used Soylent as a way to make calorie counting during weight loss easier.
 Keeping it in the house instead of snacks is an excellent way to avoid cheating on a diet.

 Yes.
 Many common misconceptions exist about food.
 The myth that food that isn't natural or organic isn't healthy is just that—a myth.

 All of the drink's calories come from food.
 Soylent is food, and the body will recognize it as such.

 Soy protein is an excellent source of protein, but a myth has circulated that soy contains phytoestrogens that may contribute to your own hormone balance.

-I did my own research and found that with normal consumption, products with soy protein have no effect on the body.
+I did my own research and found that with normal consumption, products with soy protein have no effect on the body.3

 Yes!
-As far as meal replacements go, soylent drinks are some of the best you could find.
-In fact, I did a 100% soylent diet for almost 2 months.
-A soylent drink contains real foods, so you can get all your calories from soylent.
+Regarding meal replacements, Soylent drinks are some of the best you can find.
+In fact, I did a 100% Soylent diet for almost two months.
+A serving contains real foods, so you can get all your calories from it.

-No. A few brands like Huel already have a line of savory meal replacement in the form of soup-like meals that offer a welcome alternative to the usual.
+No. A few brands like Huel already have a line of savory meal replacements in the form of soup-like meals that offer a welcome alternative to the usual.

-This year, Soylent presented an April Fool’s joke about the release of a bottled “Savory Curry” Soylent flavor.
-There are currently no plans by Soylent to do so.
+In 2021, Soylent presented an April Fool’s joke about the release of a bottled “Savory Curry” flavor.
+There are currently no plans to do so.